The Amazing Nash Healey Hudson & AMC Rambler Torque Tube Drive

 Today, the Lexus LF-A, C5 & C6 Corvette, Mazda Miata MX5 and Porsche 928 and 944 use the torque tube.
 Buick used it in the '30's and 'mid '50's.
 Many cars and trucks used it through the years, including the Peugeot and Volvo 300 series.
 It is used in Nash Ambassador 49-57, Nash Healey 51-54, Hudson Hornet 55-57, some Nash & Hudson Ramblers through the '50's & ‘60’s & AMC through the '60's.

 Nash Motors never made replacements.
-Scroll down to order one from NashRamblerRubber.com.
+Scroll down to order a new replacement from NashRamblerRubber.com.
 Replacing the original for safe driving or at least carrying a SPARE is recommended.
-A new stabilizer replacement is not available on the road or from any of the usual auto parts or transmission sources.
+A new stabilizer replacement will not be available on the road or from any of the usual auto parts or transmission sources.
 A bad trunnion will disable the vehicle.
-It will fail gradually or pop out under stress.
+It will fail gradually or may just pop out while you're driving on a rough road.

 This Information comes from Wikipedia, service manuals, Google, and NashRamblerRubber.com